swordbreaker/pokemon-cafe-booking/README.md

-# Pokémon Cafe Reservation System
+# Pokémon Cafe and Kirby Cafe Reservation System

 Original is from https://github.com/cloudsystemsarchitect/pokemon-cafe-booking I altered the code to work with Windows and Edge, and to work with the updated website (07.02.2024).